Blockchain Innovators Worth $21B+ Launch The Zkboost Consortium For ZK Advancement

-(MENAFN- GlobeNewsWire - Nasdaq) Helsinki, Finland, Nov.
-06, 2024 (GLOBE NEWSWIRE) -- The blockchain industry marks a significant milestone today as The ZkBoost Consortium officially launches.
+(MENAFN- Zex PR Wire) Helsinki, Finland, 6th November 2024, ZEX PR WIRE , The blockchain industry marks a significant milestone today as The ZkBoost Consortium officially launches.
 Comprising 39 of the leading blockchain companies with a collective fully diluted valuation exceeding $21 billion, this consortium is set to redefine the landscape of zero-knowledge (ZK) technology.

 The consortium introduces the ZkBoost API , a pivotal development for decentralization born from Gevulot's industry-wide Request for Proposal (RFP) aimed at abstracting the proof supply chain.
 This initiative establishes a credibly neutral hub-and-spoke model, serving as a generic unification layer for outsourced zero-knowledge computations, streamlining and consolidating the ZK sector.